IOIO for Android

 The IOIO board contains a single MCU that acts as a USB host and interprets commands from an Android app.
 In addition, the IOIO can interact with peripheral devices in the same way as most MCUs.
 Digital Input/Output, PWM, Analog Input, I2C, SPI, and UART control can all be used with the IOIO.
 Code to control these interfaces is written in the same way as you write an Android app with the help of a simple to use app-level library.
 In other words, you can combine the awesome computing power, Internet/Bluetooth connectivity, touch screen, and a variety of sensors from your Android device with the ability to easily add peripheral devices to interact with the outside world.
 Also, using the IOIO does not require any hardware or software modifications to your Android device, thus preserving the warranty as well as making the functionality available to non-hackers.

 If you are new to the IOIO or developing apps with Android, please use these resources to help get started:

 Also featured is a programmer function, which lets you upgrade the bootloader of your IOIO using another IOIO as a programmer!
-See the IOIO Manager wiki
+See the IOIO Manager wiki for more information.

 Update: The IOIO now has beta firmware available which supports Google's Open Accessory (ADK) protocol.
-The code base can be found here
+The code base can be found here.

 The IOIO now supports Bluetooth connectivity!
-More info on how to use this feature and how to upgrade your firmware, here
+More info on how to use this feature and how to upgrade your firmware, here.

 Note: This product is a collaboration with Ytai Ben-Tsvi.
 A portion of each sales goes back to them for product support and continued development.